iluwatar/java-design-patterns/identity-map/README.md

 **Programmatic Example**

-For the purpose of this demonstration assume we have already created a database instance **db**.
-Let's first look at the implementation of a person entity, and it's fields:
+For the purpose of this demonstration in Java programming, assume we have already created a database instance, showcasing the Identity Map pattern to avoid duplicate objects in memory.

+Let's first look at the implementation of `Person` entity, and it's fields:

 ```java
 @EqualsAndHashCode(onlyExplicitlyIncluded = true)